Those Who Sing Pray Twice

 Music at the 10:00 service reflects the season and lessons of the day.
 In addition to hymns and service music, the transition from the world to worship and back to the world is bridged by a prelude and postlude.

-Our choir sings (and rehearses) from September through May, led by Joel Barnett and accompanied by organist Ian Kirkpatrick, who plays throughout the year.
+Our choir sings (and rehearses) from September through May, led by Director Richard Fields and accompanied by Organist Nicholas Abelgore, who plays throughout the year.
 Saint David’s choir is small, but mighty.
 Years of embracing musical challenges provides us with a wide selection of music, from plainsong to Gospel.

 Do you miss group singing?
 Join us this Fall and experience the joy!